 - If you don’t make your repayments in full and on time each month this could damage your credit score

 - You may find your existing lenders charge you a fee if you end your credit arrangement with them early

 - If you have a debt consolidation loan that is a secured loan, you could lose the asset this is secured against (typically your home or car) if you don’t keep up the repayments on your loan

 What are my alternatives to a debt consolidation loan?

 Balance transfer credit cards

 If the debt you want to consolidate is on credit cards, you could move it to a 0% balance transfer card.
-As well as simplifying your payments, you’ll benefit from paying no interest for a set promotional period – which might be between 3-40 months depending on the offer.
+As well as simplifying your payments, you’ll benefit from paying no interest for a set promotional period.

 Some things to be aware of first: